Kenzo-Sugai/KNN/README.md

 I made this neural network using C++ vanilla.
 The only external library used is Eigen, which is a linear algebra library.

 I used KNN to run a dataset named Iris.
-This dataset shows some information about flowers in general.
-If you run the neural network, KNN shows a log with 1% to 2% of the flower's prediction error.
+Upon running the neural network, KNN logs a final prediction error ranging from 1% to 2% for the flowers.

 <img src="errorlog.gif" width="250" height="250">